khulnasoft/tradescope/docs/developer.md

 Command line arguments can be added in the `"args"` array.
 This method can also be used to debug a strategy, by setting the breakpoints within the strategy.

-A similar setup can also be taken for Pycharm - using `tradescope` as module name, and setting the command line arguments as "parameters".
+A similar setup can also be taken for Pycharm - using `freqtrade` as module name, and setting the command line arguments as "parameters".

 ???
 Tip "Correct venv usage"
     When using a virtual environment (which you should), make sure that your Editor is using the correct virtual environment to avoid problems or "unknown import" errors.